MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-ref/xpp-data/xpp-insert.md

 ## <a id="insert-method"></a>insert method

-The **insert** method of the table variable inserts one record at a time.
+The **insert** method inserts one record at a time.
 The method generates values for the **RecId** field and system fields, and then inserts the contents of the buffer (the column values) into the database.

 + Do not use a **select** statement on the table variable before you call the **insert** method.
 + The **insert** method does not handle all of the key field requirements and table dependencies.
 You must write code to handle that.